[Updated October 2018] Given the encouragement to do more personal, family, and group scripture study on our own, I’ve updated this post a bit.

 - John Welch talks about this in “Towards Becoming a Gospel Scholar” reposted by permission here and in .doc format here.
 (That’s a BYUI link, and I haven’t checked the text.)

-- Eric Huntsman has an entire article about it, “Teaching Through Exegesis: Helping Students Ask Questions of the Text,” in Religious Educator 6:1 (2005).
+- Eric Huntsman has an entire article about asking questions and helping students to ask questions, “Teaching Through Exegesis: Helping Students Ask Questions of the Text,” in Religious Educator 6:1 (2005).

 - James Faulconer’s book, Scripture Study: Tools and Suggestions has a section just on Asking Questions.
 (Amazon link for paperback.)